daveyburke/PC-12-Performance-Monitor/README.md

 <b>Warning</b>: THIS APP IS FOR DEMO/MONITORING PURPOSES ONLY.
 It must not be used to set engine torque.
 Always refer to the manufacturer's QRH or AFM
 for authoritative engine settings.

-Android app that monitors altitude and outside air temp from avionics to automatically indicate max cruise engine torque for Pilatus PC-12NG / NGX aircraft.
-Data consistent with eQRH tables (with interpolation).
+Android app that monitors altitude and outside air temp from avionics to automatically indicate max cruise engine torque, fuel flow, and true airspeed for Pilatus PC-12NG / NGX aircraft.
+Data consistent with eQRH tables and POH (with interpolation).
 Supports 4-blade and 5-blade aircraft (S/N 1451+; for NGX, assumes 1700 RPM mode).
 Works with Emteq eConnect Wi-Fi and Gogo Wi-Fi (tested with L3 Avance).
 <br/>
 <br/>